kazimovzaman2/Hackathronix/README.md

 ## 🤝 Contributing
 We welcome contributions to HeaRead!
 If you'd like to contribute, please fork the repository and submit a pull request.

-## 📝 License
-HeaRead is released under the MIT License.
-See LICENSE for more information.

-## 👀 Demo
-You can check out a live demo of HeaRead at [insert link to demo here].

 Thank you for using HeaRead!
 We hope it makes a positive impact on the lives of people with hearing impairment and others who struggle with note-taking and comprehension. 🙏